mvuorre/funky-firefly/README.md

 quarto render
 ```

-Once the computations are finished
+Once the computations are finished the rendered documents are in docs/.

 ## Contribute